qelaresk/hackerrank/README.md

-# Solutions of HackerRank problems
+# Solutions for HackerRank problems

 24 November 2023